HR metrics form the cornerstone of successful organizations and people management. Every good manager is aware of this.

 Therefore, the time to hire would be 16 – 11 = 5 days.

 Cost Per Hire

-Unlike time per hire, the cost per hire metric tells a company the monetary value of each hiring process that a new staff member goes through.
+Unlike time per hire, the cost per hire metric tells a the monetary value of each hiring process that new hires go through.

-In other words, it lets them know the average amount of money a business can spend when bringing on staff.
+In other words, it lets them know the average amount of money a business can spend on hiring and onboarding of new employees.

 Knowing this information is crucial to setting up and tracking recruitment budgets.

 The American National Standards Institute, in collaboration with the Society of Human Resource Management, produced a standard formula for cost per hire: